asyncpp/asyncpp/README.md

 ## `threadsafe_queue<T>`
 `threadsafe_queue<T>` is a generic threadsafe queue which provides atomic pop and push operations to allow easy implementation of multithreading.

+## Stop tokens
+Async++ provides an implementation of the `stop_token` header in order to support the functionality on libc++ based systems (like MacOS).
+If the header is natively supported by the used stl the provided types are an alias for the `std` implementation in order to increase compatibility.

+## `thread_pool`
+`thread_pool` is a dynamic pool of threads that can be resized at runtime and implements the `dispatcher` interface.
+By default each of the threads has its own queue to reduce locking overhead, but other threads can steal work if they run dry.

+## `timer`
+`timer` implements a simple timer thread that allows scheduling a callback at a specified time.
+It also enables a coroutine to wait in asynchronously and supports cancellation of callbacks/coroutine waits.
+It also implements the `dispatcher` interface.